 - Is three times more effective in identifying “cancer on the margin” during lumpectomy than traditional, intra-operative methods.

 - Reduces the likelihood of a second surgery.

 See the Difference

 MarginProbe® can make a difference in reducing the need for a second surgery.

-Below is Dr. Reid's 2014 re-excision rate with MarginProbe.
-The goal is to have a lower percentage rate than the NQMBC Surgeon Benchmark1.
+Below is Dr. Vincent Reid's re-excision rate while utilizing MarginProbe.
+The goal is to have a lower percentage rate vs. Overall National Average.